vriveraPeersyst/docs.xrplevm.org/index.md

 # XRPL EVM Sidechain Documentation

 Welcome to the **XRPL EVM Sidechain Documentation**.
-This resource provides everything you need to get started with the **Ethereum-compatible** sidechain built on **XRPL**.
+This resource provides everything you need to get started with the **high-performance, Ethereum-compatible blockchain** built on the Cosmos SDK.

+The XRPL EVM Sidechain is a **standalone Layer 1 blockchain** that supports **Ethereum smart contracts** and **ERC-20 tokens** with XRP as the native gas token.
+Built for speed, low costs, and developer accessibility, it offers a complete ecosystem for building decentralized applications.

-The XRPL EVM Sidechain enables **Ethereum smart contracts** and **ERC-20 tokens** to interact with the **XRP Ledger**, combining the best of both ecosystems.
-Whether you are a user, developer, operator, or interested in bridging assets, this documentation will guide you.
+Whether you are a user, developer, operator, or interested in cross-chain functionality for XRP, this documentation will guide you.

 ## Choose Your Path